QRD - Current Issue About QRD QRD Archives

 QRD – Do you prefer tablature, sheet music, or some other notation system for writing down your own ideas?

-Ashkelon – Whatever’s quickest for the idea.
+Ashkelon – All of the above.
+Whatever’s quickest for the idea.

 QRD – How high do you hold your guitar when playing (strap length)?